shivaverma/Orbit/README.md

+# Orbit

 Orbit is a open-source project and a collection of reinforcement learning environments.
+If you want to contribute to this project by creating your own environment then please drop a mail to shivajbd@gmail.com

+Orbit contains following RL environments as of today.

 # Environment 1: Paddle